Emulating redshift mixing due to blending in weak gravitational lensing: Emulating secondary shear response

 In practice, an emulator's performance can be influenced by the distribution of its training data and may degrade when applied to a test set with a different distribution.
 This issue is commonly known as the domain shift problem.
 Our response emulator was trained on simulations where galaxies were sampled based on SMF50, the median value derived from an observationally fitted SMF model, which might be biased from the actual distribution.
-Similar issues arise with varying observing conditions, which alter the data domain under the scaling as in Equation \ref{eq:scale1}-\ref{eq:scale3}, which we discuss in Appendix \ref{sec:invariance}.
-To assess whether the emulator performs adequately across diverse galaxy populations, we evaluated its predictions on the 1-$\sigma$ catalogues, SMF16 and SMF84, and compared them with simulation measurements, as shown in Figure \ref{fig:pop_pred}.
+Similar issues arise with varying observing conditions, which alter the data domain under the scaling as in Eqs. \ref{eq:scale1}-\ref{eq:scale3}, which we discuss in Appendix \ref{sec:invariance}.
+To assess whether the emulator performs adequately across diverse galaxy populations, we evaluated its predictions on the 1-$\sigma$ catalogues, SMF16 and SMF84, and compared them with simulation measurements, as shown in Fig. \ref{fig:pop_pred}.
 These uncertainties reveal a significant impact on the averaged $R$, with a $28\%$ decrease from SMF16 to SMF84.
-The response emulator successfully captures this variation, demonstrating its robustness in handling varying population.
+The response emulator successfully captures this variation, demonstrating its robustness in handling varying populations.

-\subsubsection{Detection emulator conditioned on neighbouring galaxy}
+\subsection{Detection emulator conditioned on neighbouring galaxy}

-The fact that we build our model of response upon galaxies' true properties make it necessary to emulate the process of how observed galaxy samples are selected.
-In this work, we build a classification model that identifies input objects as detections, which will be assigned to bins based on their redshifts.
-We assume we know the true redshifts for the tomographic tests below, while eventually we also need to emulate the bin assignment.
+The fact that we built our model of response upon galaxies' true properties has made it necessary to emulate the process of how observed galaxy samples are selected.
+In this work, we built a classification model that identifies input objects as detections, assigned to bins based on their redshifts.
+We assume we know the true redshifts for the tomographic tests below, while we also need to ultimately emulate the bin assignment.